Tummy Tuck (Abdominoplasty)

 - Want to improve their appearance by reducing loose, sagging skin in the abdomen.

 Tummy tucks have grown much more popular in the last few years.
-Almost 128,000 procedures were performed in 2015, a 104% jump since 2000, according to the American Society of Plastic Surgeons.
+More than 97,000 procedures were performed in 2020, a 56% jump since 2000, according to the American Society of Plastic Surgeons.
 This increase is a result of more people who choose body contouring after losing weight through bariatric surgery (extreme weight loss surgery) or by other means.
 People with excess skin caused by aging are also good candidates.

 Liposuction can be used to contour the abdomen if excess fat is present and the skin remains tight.
 However, a tummy tuck is the best option if the skin is loose and saggy.